-It is one of the popular methods of financial analysis as it is simple to implement and easy to understand.
-Also, the method makes it easier to compare the performance (even line by line) of one company against another, and also across industries.
+It is one of the popular financial analysis methods as it is simple to implement and easy to understand.
+Also, the method makes it easier to compare the performance (even line by line) of one company against another and also across industries.

-Moreover, it also helps in comparing the numbers of a company between different time periods (trend analysis), be it quarterly, half-yearly or annually.
+Moreover, it also helps compare the numbers of a company between different time periods (trend analysis), be it quarterly, half-yearly, or annually.
 For instance, by expressing several expenses in the income statement as a percentage of sales, one can analyze if the profitability is improving.
 Thus, it also helps in keeping a check on the expenses.

-Such a technique also helps in identifying where the company has put the resources.
+Such a technique also helps identify where the company has put the resources.
 And, in what proportions have those resources been distributed among the balance sheet and income statement accounts.
-Moreover, the analysis also helps in determining the relative weight of each account, and its share in the revenue generation.
+Moreover, the analysis also helps determine the relative weight of each account and its share in revenue generation.

-Such an analysis also helps in understanding the percentage/share of the individual items, and the structural composition of components, such as assets, liabilities, cost, and expenses.
+Such an analysis also helps understand the percentage/share of the individual items and the structural composition of components, such as assets, liabilities, cost, and expenses.
 Additionally, it not only helps in spotting spikes but also in determining expenses that are small enough for management not to focus on them.

 How it’s Different from Horizontal Analysis?

 This method looks at the financial performance over a horizon of many years.
-Under Horizontal Analysis (also trend analysis), one shows the amounts of past financial statements as a percentage of amount from the base year.
-For instance, over five years, year one is taken as the base and amount of all other years are expressed as a percentage of the base year.
+Under Horizontal Analysis (also trend analysis), one shows the amounts of past financial statements as a percentage of the amount from the base year.
+For instance, year one is taken as the base over five years, and the amount of all other years is expressed as a percentage of the base year.